Attorney for Child Endangerment Charges in Columbus, Ohio

 - Fine: Up to $15,000

-Our lawyers will investigate your case, talking to you and other witnesses and reviewing the prosecution’s evidence against you.
+Our child endangerment defense lawyers will investigate your case, talking to you and other witnesses and reviewing the prosecution’s evidence against you.
 We will raise a defense best suited for a positive outcome.
 Possible defenses against allegations of child endangerment include:

 Perhaps a child in your care suffered injury from an accident.
 If we can show, for example, that they fell off their bike or were inadvertently burned by accidentally knocking over a bowl of hot soup, a court is unlikely to convict you of abuse.